joelnitta/japan_ferns_spatial_phy/data_raw/README.md

 using coordinate cleaner.
 Based on vouchered specimens only (no occurrence records).
 Produced by pacific_ferns_biogeo project.

+japan_pterido_names_manual_fix.csv: Spreadsheet of manually resolved names of Japanese pteridophytes.
+Names were first resolved automatically using the taxastand::resolve_fern_names() function.
+Names that failed to be resolved this way were output to a CSV file, then looked up manually.
+Columns: query = original name in FernGreenListV1.01.xls, scientificName: manually resolved sci. name, species = manually resolved species name, source: source of name information.

 japan_pterido_rbcl_cipres.zip: Output of Bayesian analysis of Japanese pteridophyte rbcL data matrix (rbcl_mrbayes.nex) downloaded from the CIPRES cluster.
 The resulting tree file is "infile.nex.con.tre" within the zip folder.
 Tips named with two numbers